-- vii.
+- viii.
 Continued Support for School and LEA Improvement (ESEA section 1111(d)(3)(A)) - a.
 Exit Criteria for Comprehensive Support and Improvement Schools.
 Describe the statewide exit criteria, established by the State, for schools identified for comprehensive support and improvement, including the number of years (not to exceed four) over which schools are expected to meet such criteria.

-Campuses that do not rank in the bottom five percent of the Closing the Gaps domain for two consecutive years and have increased a letter grade (for example, from F to D or from D to C) on the Closing the Gaps domain will be considered as having successfully exited comprehensive support status.
+Campuses that do not rank in the bottom five percent for two consecutive years but are receiving comprehensive support will be considered as having successfully exited comprehensive support status.

+b.
 Exit Criteria for Schools Receiving Additional Targeted Support.
 Describe the statewide exit criteria, established by the State, for schools receiving additional targeted support under ESEA section 1111(d)(2)(C), including the number of years over which schools are expected to meet such criteria.